All Episodes

 Reforming institutions.

-Our institutions are fraying.
+Yeah, our institutions are fraying.

-The Congress is the prime example of an institution that has frayed because it's just the norms of behavior, the invisible codes have been ripped away.
+The Congress is the prime example of an institution that has frayed because it's just the norms of behavior, the invisible codes, have been ripped away.

-Okay, now imagine anybody that's actually fired up in this election in this campaign.
+Okay, now imagine anybody that's actually fired up in this election, in this campaign.

 I don't care.